bluzi/name-db/README.md

 ## name-db
 *name-db* is a collection of names in all languages.
-Our goal is to provide a name translation API.
+Our goal is to collect as much data as we can, and to provide an open-source free API for name translations.

 # Specs
 *name-db* currently stores only **first names**, in a *UTF-8* JSON format.